JSahliCU/PARTI-MCU/README.md

 1. pip install -r requirements.txt
 1. run the install.sh file from the root directory of the project
-1. Use logging_quicklook.py to monitor the last 20 minutes of samples
+1. Use quicklook.sh to monitor the last 20 minutes of samples